 The Climate, Diving Season and Best Time to Visit

-June to November is the southwest monsoon and the above process is reversed: currents from through the channels in an easterly direction; mantas to the east, reef sharks and better visibility to the west.
-It is at this time when the skies are cloudier, the winds are stronger and seas a little rougher, although the season does still get nice, sunny spells.
+June to November is the southwest monsoon and the above process is reversed - currents run through the channels in an easterly direction; mantas to the east, reef sharks and better visibility to the west.
+The skies are cloudier, the winds are stronger and seas a little rougher, although the season does still get nice, sunny spells.
 Surface swells can reach 1-2m, particularly during the rainy season in June/July, when rain falls on average 3-4 hours per day, and during the monsoon transitions in late May and early December.
+It may be more difficult to find a liveaboard departure date in the Maldives that suits you in this period.

 Water temperatures are fairly constant throughout the year at 26-29°C, except in the far south where the water temperature can drop to 24°C during the northeast monsoon.
 Having said all that, like most places in the world, the seasons in the Maldives have become less predictable in recent years.